Learn to Program in Python or BASIC

 Solutions to the Tasks

 You can download .zip files containing examples and sample solutions to the above tasks done in BASIC and Python.
-There are also Python examples on my replit.com page.
+Many of the programs on the examples page are also solutions to these tasks.

 Programming the Curriculum

 Why not link with other areas of the new Computing National Curriculum by getting your students to create programs to demonstrate, or test their understanding of key Computing concepts?
-You can create programs for converting numbers from denary to binary (using bitwise Boolean logic or otherwise) or binary to denary, for selection sort and merge sort, searching, to demonstrate the use of Exclusive-OR for encryption, bitwise manipulation, compression with Run-Length Encoding, Huffman Coding or dictionary encoding, or to help them think about the storage of text by capitalising text or creating anagrams or shift ciphers.
-There are also some examples using Python with Logo - snowflakes for Christmas and spider webs for Halloween - plus lots more.
-Links above are to replit.com, but you can also download examples for BASIC or Python.
+You can create programs for converting numbers from denary to binary (using bitwise Boolean logic or otherwise) or binary to denary, for sorting and searching, to demonstrate encrpyion techniques, bitwise manipulation, compression with Run-Length Encoding, Huffman Coding or dictionary compression, or to help them think about the storage of text by capitalising text or creating anagrams.
+You can find all of these, plus Turtle examples and more on the Python examples page or in the downloadable .zip file of examples.

 Learn to Program in Python